AlePaff/the-donut-of-knowledge-map/README.md

 # the-donut-of-knowledge-map

-Interesting and helpful Infographics to Visualize Complex Branches of all science and knowledge in general.
-All the credit goes to Science domain youtube's channel
+Interesting and helpful Infographics to visualize complex branches of all science and knowledge in general.

+All the credit goes to [Domain of Science youtube channel](https://www.youtube.com/@domainofscience/) for the front page image and all the infographics.